The Ignorant Angels: Critical response

 Margaret Lyons of The New York Times stated, "This gorgeous Italian drama (in Italian, with English subtitles) is the pleasurable kind of sad, not the miserable kind; prepare to shed sensual, pensive tears, perhaps over the real estate alone.
 When Massimo (Luca Argentero) dies in a motorcycle crash, he leaves behind both a stunned widow and a devastated boyfriend.
 They form a wary but potent bond, bound by a mutual grief they both want to see reflected back to themselves."
+Mikelle Street of Out, asserted, "Over eight episodes in its first season, we are invited into the home of this family, sometimes through the eyes of Antonia who finds even herself under the house's seductive gravitational pull.
+While watching you will find yourself laughing, throwing up your hands at the choices being made, and maybe even shedding a tear or two."

 Accolades

-The Ignorant Angels received a nomination for Outstanding Limited or Anthology Series at the 34th GLAAD Media Awards.
+The Ignorant Angels was nominated for Outstanding Limited or Anthology Series at the 34th GLAAD Media Awards.